StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - `dynamic_partition.enable`: enables dynamic partitioning.
 Valid values are `TRUE` and `FALSE`.
 The default value is `TRUE`.

 - `dynamic_partition.time_unit`: the time granularity for dynamically created partitions.
 It is a required parameter.
-Valid values are `DAY`, `WEEK`, and `MONT``H`.The time granularity determines the suffix format for dynamically created partitions.
+Valid values are `DAY`, `WEEK`, and `MONTH`.The time granularity determines the suffix format for dynamically created partitions.

   - If the value is `DAY`, the suffix format for dynamically created partitions is yyyyMMdd.
 An example partition name suffix is `20200321`.
   - If the value is `WEEK`, the suffix format for dynamically created partitions is yyyy_ww, for example `2020_13` for the 13th week of 2020.
   - If the value is `MONTH`, the suffix format for dynamically created partitions is yyyyMM, for example `202003`.